openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   * Text input (`<stringresponse>`)
   * Math expression input (`<formularesponse>`)

-..
-Gabe believes that there may actually be a few more.
-Subtask created.
-..
-TODO: when complete list received, comment in doc for each problem type that Gabe determines to be a capa problem for future reference

 **Weekly Student Engagement graph**

 * The markers on the graph represent the number of users who interacted with